 Dunns Hut is a DOC fully maintain hut which has only received minimal attention in recent years and is now in need of some urgent TLC.
-Hugh van Noorden of Permolat has had a funding application approved by the BCT to do a major overhaul which is planned for this summer.
+Hugh van Noorden of Permolat has had a funding application approved by the BCT to do a major overhaul.
 John Abbot and group Governors Bay volunteer Firefighters will be carrying out the bulk of the work. hopefully some time this winter Dunns is located on the fully maintained Arahura - Taipo circuit and the tracked sections of the route from Mid Taipo Hut and Newton Creek in the Arahura were recut by DOC in 2021.
 An alternative route up the TL of Dunns Creek from the Taipo valley has been kept open and in reasonably good shape by Permolat volunteers.

 Taipo catchment.
 Map BV20.
 Grid Ref: E1471566/ N5256348 (BV20 716 563).
 Altitude 705m.
 Dunns Hut is located in the mid-section of Dunns Creek, tucked against the forest edge next to an open marshy area.
 Dunns basin is ringed by the peaks of the Campbell and Tara Tama Ranges.
 Downriver from the Hut the Creek drops down a series of waterfalls before flattening and flowing into the Taipo River.
 Dunns can be accessed in a reasonably short day from the Taipo roadend by an averagely fit party.
 A good proportion of the Hut's visitors are doing the Newton Saddle circuit to or from Newton Creek Hut in the Arahura valley.
 Dunns is a great location just to hang out and relax, and a climb of Tara Tama makes for a good day outing.
 A small tribe of weka that inhabit the area help keep the visitors entertained.